ebhen/sard_thesis_journey/README.md

 An overview of scripts and data included in the repo is given below:

 Data import, construction and trailing financial statements

-  total_data_extract_global_and_us
+* total_data_extract_global_and_us
-    data import from WRDS, both us and global data.
-This requires a WRDS username and password.
-    (OBS approx run time 12-14 hrs)
+    * data import from WRDS, both us and global data.
+This requires a WRDS username and password (OBS approx run time 12-14 hrs).

   new_trailing_fin_statement_global5
     trailing financial statements for Global firms